 The MMA bill would modify the membership of the Commonwealth Employment Relations Board.
 Currently, the only stipulation for membership is that no more than two members can be from the same political party.
 Party affiliation, however, is not an adequate proxy for an individual’s leanings either toward management or labor.
 This bill would require that the three members include a management representative, a labor representative, and a neutral party.

 Policy Committee on Public Works, Transportation and Public Utilities

 Municipal authority in public rights of way (new)

-The MMA bill would give municipalities increased authority over utilities that operate in public rights of way.
-The bill would specify that, if utilities delay the relocation of poles and wires, municipalities have the authority to move poles and wires, and may charge utilities for nonperformance.
-The bill would give municipalities the ability to assess fees and levy taxes on utilities that operate in the public right of way and give municipalities the ability to pass local bylaws or ordinances related to the licensing and permitting of utilities in the right of way.
+The MMA bill would give municipalities increased authority over utilities that operate in the public right of way.
+The bill would specify that, if utilities delay in relocating poles and wires, municipalities have the authority to move poles and wires, and may charge utilities for non-performance.
+It would give municipalities the authority to adopt bylaws and ordinances related to imposing fees and fines, assessing taxes, and licensing and permitting of utility companies that operate in the public right of way.

 Municipal purchase of utility poles (new)

 House docket 2279

 The MMA bill would give municipalities and public utilities the right to purchase utility poles from investor-owned utilities at a price the takes into account depreciation in value of the utility poles.

 The MMA bill would mandate that all school buses in the Commonwealth be equipped with seat belts within five years.
 The bill would give municipalities the authority to pass a local ordinance requiring seat belts on all school buses that operate within the municipality at an earlier implementation date.